sunwookim028/G3SA/minimap2/README.md

 ## Reproducing Results

-To reproduce the results reported in the paper (e.g., throughput or accuracy evaluation):
+To reproduce the results reported in the paper :

 ```bash
 bash ./scripts/run_minimap2_gpu_benchmark.sh